23037587/Credit_risk/README.md

-# Credit Card Default Prediction
+# Credit Risk Default Prediction

 **MSc Data Science Project**

-This project investigates whether customer repayment history and financial behaviour can be used to predict credit card default using a machine learning approach.
+This project investigates whether customer repayment history and financial behaviour can be used to predict credit risk default using a machine learning approach.

 The objective is to build a clear and explainable model that can detect customers at risk of default.